MelanieLinares/portfolio-new/site/content/post/new-internal-starbucks-portal-with-an-improved-interface-built-for-better-workflows.md

         - type: CaptionImg
           caption: Freshly ground and brewed coffee to start the virtual meeting.
           image: img/chris-montgomery-smgtvepind4-unsplash.jpg
-  - type: one_three
+  - type: fullwidth
-    background: Rectangular
-    oneleft_side:
     content_options:
-        - type: CaptionImg
-          arrow_on_right: true
-          caption: While the teams worked remotely we connected daily through stand-up meetings.
-          image: img/marvin-meyer-syto3xs06fu-unsplash-1-.jpg
-    threeright_side:
-      content_options:
       - type: generic_content
         generic_content: >-
           ## Working with the UX team to refine UI

           The UX team first met with shareholders to create the initial version of the UI.
 I met with the UX team and we worked together to harmonize the feedback, along with information I gathered from the data team.
 There were several problems to be solved, not merely a UI to create.

           ### How might we avoid errors when users change how revenue is divided and utilized?

           Existing APIs for each portfolio were causing issues due to calculations occurring after form submission and only within a current portfolio set.
 If revenue allotments for portfolios A, B, and C were below 100%, users could make changes.
 The UI was not properly informing users when a portfolio or a sub-portfolio would cause the main portfolio to exceed 100%.
 The big question was how should errors be handled within the UI and within the API?
 Could and should errors be avoided?
       - type: introw
         blurbsw:
-            - imagew: img/wireframe-icon-cropped.png
-              textw: >-
+          - textw: >-
               ### Refining the UI to account for errors

               * I collaborated with product and design teams to define features and identify opportunities for improvement

               * The prototype was improved to account for edge cases in user flow

               * Error messages and notifications were improved by providing thoughtful feedback

               * E﻿rror messages and portal data visualizations needed to ne accessible
+            imagew: img/wireframe-icon-cropped.png
       - type: pillfeaturedtext
         pillfeaturedtext: Accessibility is not just for public-facing applications.
 It was important for me to emphasize this to the team
+    background: Rectangular
   - type: fifty_fifty
     background: Blank
     left_side: